 Paparazzi Accessories is a popular network marketing company that sells cheap, trendy jewelry via the direct sales model.

-There are entire stores in the mall dedicated to cheap necklaces and earrings that break or tarnish after five wears (hint: Forever 21), because cheap fashion is what the people want.
+There are entire stores in the mall dedicated to cheap necklaces and earrings that break or tarnish after five wears (hint: Forever 21) because, honestly, cheap fashion is what the people want.

 They want runway looks that cost them pennies on the dollar, and they don’t care if they only get to wear them once or twice.
 When a necklace costs you $5, you just go buy a new one.